aminghasemi/selikan/README.md

 7. Runserver

-Note: the language of project is in Persian.
+Note: The language of project is in Persian.

 ### Modules: